reuk/wayverb/docs_source/hybrid.md

 enclosed space.
 This is the main reason for using a wave-modelling technique at all, instead of using geometric methods for the entire spectrum.

-The frequency responses match closely, to with a decibel between 30 and 70Hz.
+Below 30Hz, the responses show significant differences.
+Between 30 and 70Hz, the responses match closely, to within a decibel.
 There is some divergence at 80Hz, after which the results match closely again until the upper limit of 200Hz.
 At the upper end of the spectrum, the levels match closely between outputs, but the peaks and troughs are slightly "shifted".

+The low-frequency differences can be explained as error introduced by the hard-source/Dirac-delta waveguide excitation method (see [Digital Waveguide Mesh]({{ site.baseurl }}{% link waveguide.md %})).
+This source type has previously been demonstrated to cause significant error at very low frequencies [@sheaffer_physical_2014].

-There are several possible causes for the differences seen between the outputs of the different models.
+There are several possible causes for the remaining differences seen between the outputs of the different models.
 Firstly, the image-source technique is only exact for perfectly reflecting boundaries.
 The boundary model used in this image-source implementation is the same locally-reacting surface model that Wayverb uses: the reflection factor is real-valued and angle-dependent.
 A more physically correct method would be to use complex reflection factors, which would allow phase changes at boundaries to be represented.
 The boundary model is almost certainly the cause of the largest discrepancy, at around 80Hz: results given in [@aretz_combined_2009, p.
 78] show similar artefacts of the real-value angle-dependent reflection factor, compared against other more accurate image-source boundary types.
 Due to time constraints, these more complicated boundary models could not be tested here.

 The small frequency shift at the top of the spectrum is most likely to be caused by numerical dispersion in the waveguide mesh.
 Numerical dispersion